ishine/s4-replication/README.md

 ## Conclusion
-We are very impressed with
+We are very impressed with S4's capacity of modeling long sequences, and we are going to re-implement the layer normalization in JAX version for our next step.

+Additionally, we found that the choice of random seed also will influence the result roughly in the range **(0.02,0.05)**.